EimearCunningham/dulwich-interiors/README.md

 #EAEAEA WHISPER - An off white shade for backgrounds.

 ### Typography
-'Dancing Script' family from Google Fonts was used throughout the site.
+'Dancing Script' family from Google Fonts was used for headings throughout the site.
 I selected this font as I thought it complimented the clean, classy feel of the site.
+'Montserrat' google font was also used for main text

 ## Wireframes:
 <details>